 Along The Strip and west to the Intracoastal, many of the mid-century-modern boutique properties are trying to preserve the neighborhood's vintage design aesthetic.
 Somehow, Greater Fort Lauderdale gracefully melds disparate eras into nouveau nirvana, seasoned with a lot of sand.
 This could be the result of its massive territory: Broward County encompasses more than 1,100 square miles of land—ranging from dense residential enclaves to agricultural farms and subtropical wilds.
 But it's the county's beautiful beaches and some 3,000 hours of sunshine each year that make all this possible.

-The city was named for Major William Lauderdale, who built a fort at the river's mouth in 1838 during the Seminole Indian wars.
-It wasn't until 1911 that the city was incorporated, with only 175 residents, but it grew quickly during the Florida boom of the 1920s, and it became a popular spring break destination in the 1960s.
-Today's population hovers around 165,000, and suburbs keep growing—1.75 million live in Broward County's 31 municipalities and unincorporated areas, Fort Lauderdale is the largest.
+Fort Lauderdale was named for Major William Lauderdale, who built a fort in 1838 during the Second Seminole War.
+It was incorporated in 1911 with only 175 residents, but it grew quickly during the Florida boom of the 1920s, and it became a popular spring break destination in the 1960s.
+Today's population is more than 176,000, and the suburbs continue to grow.
+Of Broward County's 31 municipalities and unincorporated areas, Fort Lauderdale is the largest.
 And now, showstopping hotels, a hot food scene, and a burgeoning cultural platform accompany the classic beach lifestyle.